xMakaco/xMakaco/README.md

  👁️ Exploring gaze-inspired solutions for improving MLLMs visual understanding <br>

  💡 I'm interested in the intersection between linguistics🗣️, cognitive science🧠 and formal logic🧮.
-This include multimodal models, reasoning models, interactive agents and neurosymbolic approaches <br>
+This includes multimodal models, reasoning models, interactive agents and neurosymbolic approaches <br>

  ✉️ You can find me on [LinkedIn](https://www.linkedin.com/in/marika-sarzotti-23b6aa320/) <br>